leoncebali/microservices-using-aws-kubernetes/README.md

 #### Update the context in the local Kubeconfig file

 ```bash
 aws eks --region us-east-1 update-kubeconfig --name demo-eks
 ```

 ### Setup
-#### Configure a Database
+#### Configure a postgres database
 Set up a Postgres database using a Helm Chart.

 1. Install PostgreSQL Helm Chart

 ```
 helm install <SERVICE_NAME> <REPO_NAME>/postgresql
 ```

 This should set up a Postgre deployment at `<SERVICE_NAME>-postgresql.default.svc.cluster.local` in your Kubernetes cluster.
-You can verify it by running `kubectl svc`
+You can verify it by running `kubectl get svc`

-By default, it will create a username `postgres`.
+By default, it will create a username `myuser`.
 The password can be retrieved with the following command:

 ```bash
 export POSTGRES_PASSWORD=$(kubectl get secret --namespace default <SERVICE_NAME>-postgresql -o jsonpath="{.data.postgres-password}" | base64 -d)